amrobbins/Thor/docs/design/ragged_row_partition_runtime.md

 (values B, partition Q)
 ```

+`RaggedSequenceConcatenate`, `RaggedSequenceSlice`, `RaggedFilter`, and `RaggedGather` are public examples of this family.
+Concatenate, slice, and filter produce `Q` explicitly; gather instead adopts the canonical `Q` already owned by its ragged indices input.
+Concatenate and slice publish host partition metadata only when it can be derived from already available structural input metadata without a device synchronization.
+Filter is data-dependent on BOOLEAN mask values, so it leaves the newly produced device offsets as the sole source of truth rather than introducing an implicit device-to-host synchronization.
+Gather is different: its output partition Q is already supplied by the ragged indices input, so it reuses that exact canonical offsets tensor rather than copying or regenerating Q.

 There is no implicit propagation convention on values tensors that can create `Q` accidentally.

 ## Network boundaries and inactive capacity

-A logical `RaggedNetworkInput` materializes values and offsets through separate physical input ports.
+A partition-owning logical `RaggedNetworkInput` materializes values and offsets through separate physical input ports.
+A shared-partition `RaggedNetworkInput(..., partition=source)` materializes only a new values port and reuses the exact offsets tensor owned by `source`; batch size, packed capacity, offsets dtype, and `max_values_per_row` are inherited rather than repeated.
 The submitted host-known active count is boundary execution metadata used to publish the offsets-owned runtime cache after the new offsets payload is materialized.
 It does not extend the logical tensor into inactive packed capacity.

+At direct submission time, a shared-partition logical input may be supplied as packed values only.
+The referenced partition-owning input supplies the row partition for the batch.
+Supplying a full ragged value for a shared input remains accepted for dataset/materialization compatibility; its offsets are not wired as a second graph boundary, and host-known offsets are checked for agreement when available.

 The consumer-responsibility contract continues unchanged across both network boundaries: